niebl/OSMBicycleInfrastructure/README.md

 2. Always - Thematically (e.g. categorization into bicycle infrastructure type and data cleaning of attributes)

 Finally all data is written into a single GeoJSON with the type "FeatureCollection".

+## Containerization
+For ease of setup, a dockerfile is added.
+You may use it to create an image named "bikeinfra" afterwards, `docker-compose up` can run the container